adleong/qcon-linkerd-workshop/circuit-breaking/README.md

 ## Adding Circuit-Breaking with Linkerd

-Add this Linkerd service to the `docker-compose.yml` file to add a Linkerd
-container:
+Now let's add a Linkerd service to the mix.
+Paste this section into the bottom of `docker-compose.yml`:

 ```yaml
   linkerd: